 Kaiserschmarrn is a lightly sweetened shredded pancake that often contains raisins and is served with applesauce or berry compote or jam.
-It can be found in Trentino-Alto Adige, but originated in the royal kitchens of Austria, according to legend.
+It can be found in Trentino-Alto Adige, but originated in the royal kitchens of Austria.
 This dish is typically served as a dessert, but makes a delicious and filling breakfast, lunch, or snack any time of the day.

 The kaiserschmarrn messy and fluffy pancake (which is definitely not the perfectly round pancake we are used to seeing!) is broken apart or ripped as it is being fried in a pan.
 It is then cooked with sugar until it has caramelized and sprinkled with powdered sugar and served with fruit jams or preserves.